jupyter-server/enterprise_gateway/docs/source/config-options.md

 --KernelGatewayApp.ip=<Unicode>
     Default: ''
-    IP address on which to listen (KG_IP env var) --KernelGatewayApp.list_kernels=<Bool>
+    IP address on which to listen (KG_IP env var) --KernelGatewayApp.log_datefmt=<Unicode>
-    Default: False
-    Permits listing of the running kernels using API endpoints /api/kernels and /api/sessions (KG_LIST_KERNELS env var).
-Note: Jupyter Notebook allows this by default but kernel gateway does not.
---KernelGatewayApp.log_datefmt=<Unicode>
     Default: '%Y-%m-%d %H:%M:%S'
     The date format used by logging formatters for %(asctime)s